-The trunk won’t stay close because the car loses the memory setting for the trunk.
+The trunk won’t stay closed because the car loses the memory setting for the trunk.
 This problem usually happens after the car battery dies or the battery gets replaced.
 Pressing the green trunk release button inside the trunk a few times will allow your trunk to close in most cases.

 - Open the trunk up.

 - When possible, spray penetrating grease on the latch—not required but recommended.

 - Locate the round green button on the trunk lid.
 This is typically accessible from inside the trunk.

 - Press the green button several times.
 You should hear the trunk latch click.

 - Close the trunk lid; in most cases, it stays shut.

 Of course, the first thing that comes to mind is that you have a bad trunk latch, but before you replace the trunk latch, we have a couple of tips that may save you some time and money, plus get your trunk lid shut.

 If this procedure does not fix the problem, the most likely solution is to replace the trunk latch.